top of page

 Tailoring is a good career in Congo, where there are virtually no factories to produce ready-made clothing.
 A person who is trained to be able to cut and sew garments, and who owns a hand-turned or treadle sewing machine, can earn a respectable living for herself and her family.

 The students at the FEBA sewing school are young women from destitute families or no families at all, orphans and abandoned or abused girls.
 Some have been to school but most are illiterate; the length of the sewing program for each one depends on the level of education entering students have.
 Students pay very minimal fees, which are used to help feed them lunch.
 Most come on foot, walking miles each way; sometimes there is assistance with bus fare.
-Soon those who come the greatest distance will be housed in the Women’s Center’s dorm.

 The school enrolls about 50 students at a time, although they must work in relays because there are not enough sewing machines for all to practice at once.
 Every year, about 12 new tailors complete the program; in the last ten years, 120 have graduated!